 It comes with 2 aluminum paddles and removable skegs.
 The rod holders do get in the way a bit when paddling and the seats sit low, you’ll need a cushion under there to get a bit higher for better paddling.

-This is a inflatable fishing kayak that comes in at an amazing price.
-It’s made for 1-2 people and has a max capacity of 400 lbs.
+This is an inflatable fishing kayak that comes in at an amazing price.
+It’s made for 1-2 people and has a max weight capacity of 400 lbs.
 It’s has designed with a lot of thought for fishermen and both the bow and stern have a lot of room for storage of fishing tackle.
 It comes with a mounting bracket for a GPS or fish finder and comes with rod holders.

 It’s exceptionally rigid thanks to its I-beam construction, it’s, therefore, safe and stable.
-The skegs, that are removable, give you great tracking and the footrests make for powerful paddling.
+The skegs, which are removable, give you great tracking and the footrests make for powerful paddling.
 The seats are comfortable for long fishing days and the D-ring attachment points mean you can take everything you might need with you.